Ro45CR7zz/AlienHunterr/README.md

 ## 🛠️ Features

-- 👽 Randomly appearing aliens (or whatever villain you choose!)
+- 👽 Randomly appearing aliens
 - 🧠 Score tracking
-- ⏱️ Timer-based gameplay
+- ⏱️ Timer-based gameplayyy
-- 🎯 Mouse click to "hunt" aliens
+- 🎯 Mouse click to "hunttt" the alienss

 ---

-## 🎮 How to Play
+## 🎮 How to Playy

 1. Open the game in your browser.
 2. Wait for the aliens to pop up randomly.